A girls' soccer team smiles to the camera.

 Empower children and youth to be active agents of change

-World Vision is responding to the child protection challenges imposed by conflict and poverty—and further aggravated by conflict, climate change and rising cost of living—using a systems approach that addresses root causes of violence against girls and boys.
+World Vision is responding to the child protection challenges imposed by conflict and poverty—and further aggravated by conflict, climate change and the rising cost of living—using a systems approach that addresses root causes of violence against girls and boys.
 Through this approach we empower key actors to work together to create a protective environment that cares for and supports all children, especially the most marginalized.

 At the household level, we empower girls and boys with life skills, resilience, psychosocial well-being and support so they can become influential protection actors in their environment.
 We also work with children and their parents, with the support of faith and community leaders, to transform harmful gender norms, attitudes, and discriminatory behaviours into positive ones.